louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

-This document proposes Flexicast QUIC, a simple extension to Multipath QUIC that enables a source to send the same information to a set of receivers using a combination of unicast paths and multicast trees.
+This document proposes Flexicast QUIC, a simple extension to Multipath QUIC that enables a source to send the same information to a set of receivers using a combination of unicast paths and multicast distribution trees.

 --- middle